-- In Thiruparakunram, paintings from two periods are observed – 14th and 17th centuries.
+- In Thiruparankundram, paintings from two periods are observed – 14th and 17th centuries.

-- In Tiruvarur, there is a panel describing the story of Machukunda.
+- In Tiruvarur, there is a panel describing the story of Muchukunda.

 - Sri Krishna Temple at Chengam, Arcot – 60 panels narrating the Ramayana.
 (Late phase of the Nayaka period).

 - Male figures are shown with slim waists but less heavy abdomens.

 - Painting of Nataraja at Thiruvalanjuli – good example of Nayaka art.